 Indiana community foundations can apply for funds that are being allocated in the following ways:

 The Endowment has awarded $66.9 million in matching fund grants to Indiana’s community foundations.
 Grants were awarded based on county population and ranged from $101,000 to $4 million.
 Community foundations will have until Dec.
 31, 2020, to raise eligible matching funds against their grant award.
+Community foundations may use the Matching Form below to submit their matching gifts.

 New to GIFT VII is a $9.2 million allocation to encourage board member engagement.
 Specifically, a community foundation will have an opportunity to receive a $100,000 unrestricted grant if it receives a financial contribution from all of its board members.
 A community foundation that receives at least $500 in financial support from each of its board members from Jan.
 1, 2019 to June 30, 2020, will be eligible for the grant in 2020.